weynandk/info_threefold/README.md

 # info_threefold

-Welcome to the ThreeFold Ecosystem Wiki.
+Welcome to the ThreeFold Wiki.
 Here is where you'll find all info on anything related to:

 - ThreeFold